BlessingCBN/BlessingCBN/README.md

 #### MY WORK EXPERIENCE AND PROJECTS
 Within this enclosure, you will find my previous and ongoing projects on data analytics, data visualizations and other learning models, to be updated as i go along.
 Within each repository is the detailing of the project; the objectives, the processes employed and the corresponding insights and visuals.

 I'm open to collaborations, suggestions, feedbacks and constructive criticism as i am big on learning daily.
-Please, feel free to explore and also reach out if you have any collaborative work that demands excellent and prompt delivery.
+Please, feel free to explore and also reach out if you have any collaborative work that demands excellence and prompt delivery.

 #### MY WORK COMPANIONS